ummels/scala-prioritymap/README.md

 ## Setup

-The latest version is 0.5.0 and supports Scala 2.10 and 2.11 on the JVM as well as [Scala.js](http://www.scala-js.org).
+The latest version is 0.5.0 and supports Scala 2.10 and 2.11 on the JVM as well as on [Scala.js](http://www.scala-js.org).

 Releases are available from [Maven Central](https://search.maven.org/#search|ga|1|scala-prioritymap).